skywind3000/z.lua/README.md

       cd foo

-  So, in the enhanced matching method, you can always use `z` like `cd` to change directory even if the new directory is untracked (haven't been accessed).
+  So, in the enhanced matching method, you can always use `z` like `cd` to change directory even if the new directory is untracked (hasn't been accessed).

 - Skip the current directory: